keycloak/keycloak-quickstarts/README.md

 Examples
 --------

+* [app-angular2](app-angular2/README.md) - Angular 2 application that invokes the example service.
+Requires service example to be deployed.
 * [app-jee-html5](app-jee-html5/README.md) - HTML5 application that invokes the example service.
 Requires service example to be deployed.
 * [app-jee-jsp](app-jee-jsp/README.md) - JSP application packaged that invokes the example service.
 Requires service example to be deployed.
 * [app-profile-jee-html5](app-profile-jee-html5/README.md) - HTML5 application that displays user profile and token details.